 The South Carolina Novel Series publishes a novel by a South Carolina writer biennially.
 Writers selected for publication in this series are awarded $1,500 and book publication, including marketing and tour support from Hub City Press and the series partners, as well as placement in all South Carolina state libraries and readings/events with presenting sponsors.

 The series is open to writers of all levels who have lived in South Carolina for at least one year prior to submission of their manuscript.
 Co-sponsors include the South Carolina Arts Commission, the South Carolina State Library and South Carolina Humanities.
-Submissions for the series will open on January 1 and will close April 15 and will require no submission fee.
+Submissions for the series will open on November 1 and will close February 15 biennially and will require no submission fee.

 Manuscripts will be taken through online submission during the open reading period only.
 Final selection will be made by Hub City Press editors.